ATMO-IUP-UHEI/LS_RemoTeC/README.md

 # LS_RemoTeC

 ## Installation
 This version of RemoTeC handles dependencies using conda or miniconda.
-Whenever you want to recompile RemoTeC, you need to enter the `remotec-env` conda environment.
-If conda is installed (`conda --version`), go directory to step 2.
-If you do this and it turns out the setup you are working on does not allow you to create a conda environment, go back to step 1 and repeat.
+Whenever you want to compile RemoTeC, you need to enter the `remotec-env` conda environment.

 ### Step 1: Install Miniconda
+If conda is installed (`conda --version`) and allows you to create your own environment, skip ahead to step 2.
+Else, install miniconda as follows:
 ```
 mkdir -p ~/.local
 cd ~/.local
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 bash Miniconda3-latest-Linux-x86_64.sh
 ```
-when prompted for installation location, enter:
+When prompted for installation location, enter:
 ```
 $HOME/.local/miniconda3
 ```